whartzler/Class_Project/README.md

 ## Questions to answer
 1. ML Model to predict based on the demographics determine if the owner is a FCV or BEV owner
 2. Review BEV or FCV owners and determine if their Demographics have and major differences or similarities
     - Male or Female the Primiary Customers of each type of Vehicle Type
-    - Any similarities/differences between the customer home and education demoggraphics
+    - Any similarities/differences between the customer home and education demographics
     - Any similarities/differences between the customer car useage
+    - Review additional Demographics...

 ## Segment 2
 - [ ] A detailed README.md file that includes the project status, images, descriptions, and results